 The University of Cambridge seeks out students with a passion for their subject and who have investigated it outside the classroom.
 Our essay competitions provide students with an opportunity to engage with their interests in this way, allowing them to demonstrate their enthusiasm for their subject.

-This year we will be running essay competitions in Ancient World and Classics, Archaeology, Land Economy, and Russian Studies.
+We are delighted to announce the 2022 competitions.
+This year we will be running essay competitions in Ancient World and Classics, Archaeology, History, Land Economy, and Medieval World.
 We will additionally be running an Architecture design competition.
 Further particulars and this year's questions can be found at the links below.
 Please read the competition rules and submission guidelines carefully before entering a competition.

 These essay competitions are exclusively for students in their penultimate year of education (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland).
 They are open to students in any country but submissions must be written in English.

-Submissions should strictly adhere to the word limit set out in the subject brief (2500 words for Ancient World, Archaeology and Land Economy; 500 words for the Architecture narrative), and contain a bibliography at the end.
+Submissions should strictly adhere to the word limit set out in the subject brief (2500 words for Archaeology, Classics & Ancient World, History, Land Economy and Medieval World; 500 words for the Architecture narrative), and contain a bibliography at the end.
 The word count should exclude the bibliography, but include any footnotes.
 Each page should be numbered and contain the applicant's full name.

 Students are only permitted to enter one competition and may only submit one entry to that competition.
 There is a strict limit of five submissions per school for each competition.
 If more than five students from the same school enter the same competition, a teacher from that school will be contacted and asked to select the five entries; failure to do so will result in all submissions from the school to that competition being disqualified.
 When submitting an essay, the student will be asked to provide the name and email address of a teacher who may be contacted in order to verify the submission.